fjug/IDDEA/README.md

 IDDEA
 =====

-IDDEA stands for Inductive/Deductive Development Environment &amp; Application
+IDDEA stands for Inductive &amp; Deductive Development Environment for Applications

 It provides both inductive/deductive approaches of programming.
 For example, a model driven program creates visual entities.
 Those visual entities are represented in RGBA space.